kirigaine/YouTube-Shield/README.md

 7. The YouTube Shield extension will be installed and accessible from the Chrome toolbar.

+### Firefox

+1. Clone or download the repository to your local machine.

+2. Open Firefox.

+3. In the address bar, enter `about:debugging#/runtime/this-firefox`.

+4. Click on the "Load Temporary Add-on" button.

+6. Select the "manifest.json" inside folder you cloned or downloaded from the repository.

+7. The YouTube Shield extension will be installed and accessible from the Firefox toolbar.

+8. (Optional) Click the extensions button and pin extension to toolbar.

 ## Usage

 1. Navigate to a YouTube video that you want to listen to.

-2. Click the YouTube Shield icon in the Chrome toolbar to activate audio-only mode.
+2. Click the YouTube Shield icon in the browser toolbar to activate audio-only mode.

 3. The video player will be hidden, and you can now listen to the audio content while continuing activities on other monitors without minimizing controls.